precice/precice.github.io/pages/docs/fundamentals/fundamentals-roadmap.md

 If you are looking for features introduced already in the past, have a look at our [Changelog](https://github.com/precice/precice/blob/develop/CHANGELOG.md).

-{% tip %}
-We are currently working towards [preCICE v3](https://github.com/precice/precice/milestone/9), expected in the second half of 2023.
-We already have a working draft of a comprehensive [porting guide](http://127.0.0.1:4000/couple-your-code-porting-v2-3.html).
-No further feature v2.x releases are planned.
-{% endtip  %}

 ## In active development

 - [Waveform relaxation for multi-rate coupling and higher-order time stepping](https://github.com/precice/precice/projects/7)